Skip to main content

 6.1.1.
 General; 6.1.2 / 8.2.
 Information security risk assessment

-Methodology.
-Example Corporation will establish a well-defined methodology for risk assessment tailored to the company’s circumstances and needs, which will include the method of defining the following (see Risk Assessment Policy):
+Example Corporation will establish a methodology for risk assessment which will include the following:

-• Risks that could cause the loss of confidentiality, integrity, and/or availability of information
+• Process for identifying risks that could cause the loss of confidentiality, integrity, and/or availability of information

-• Assessment consequences and the likelihood of the risk
+• Assessment of consequences and the likelihood of risks

-The risk methodology will ensure that the risk assessment results are consistent across all relevant sectors of the company with comparable results.
+The risk methodology will ensure that the risk assessment results are consistent across all relevant sectors of the company with comparable results (see Risk Assessment Policy).

-Performance.
-Example Corporation will conduct a risk assessment as outlined in its Risk Assessment Policy, and will produce a Risk Assessment Report.
+Example Corporation will conduct the risk assessment process as outlined in its Risk Assessment Policy <FREQUENCY - annually at a minimum, quarterly recommended> or when significant changes occur

 6.1.3 / 8.3.
 Information security risk treatment